On this page

 What are the benefits of software development?

-The benefits of software development testing go well beyond improved efficiency and decision-making.
+To manage a testing process effectively, you first need to understand what it is actually supposed to deliver.
+The benefits of software development testing go well beyond improved efficiency and better decision-making.
 Quality assurance can also improve organisational effectiveness and strengthen teams, generating financial growth for companies.
 But does it mean that the presence of QA itself can enhance the entire work environment for your team or not?
-Our answer is no ā€” just having it doesn’t mean better efficiency by default.
+Our answer is no — just having it doesn’t mean better efficiency by default.
 Software testing process optimisation should be one of the priorities in the company on the way to reaching the business-oriented goals we described above.

 Managing the testing process can be exhausting.
 However, we can give a piece of advice on how to exercise testing process optimisation.
 Here are our seven secrets: